holyjak/Testofill-chrome-extension/README.md

 [`popup.js`](src/popup.js) defines the selection popup that opens when multiple rule sets match the current URL and that triggers form filling when one is selected.

+### Initial setup

+Run `npm install`, then `npm run bundle-deps`.

+### Note on permissions and libs

+We don't want to ask for access to all sites, rather opting for the user to manually enable the plugin for each site of interest.
+This is done by the module `webext-permission-toggle`, which adds to the extension's menu, next to Options, a toggle to enable it for a particular domain.
+Then, the inclusion of `webext-dynamic-content-scripts` will automatically register our content script (from the manifest) with that domain.

+Both are installed as npm modules and need to be bundled with the extension via `npm run bundle-deps`.

 ### Manual testing

 1. Run `cd test/; python -m SimpleHTTPServer 1111`